- Why is it important not to dispose of unwanted clothing?

 How much money goes to charity and how much is used for fundraising?

-Our expenses are broken down into three basic categories: program services, fundraising and development, and general and administrative.
-The latter two categories only make up 15% of Planet Aid’s total budget, meaning 85% of our monetary resources go towards our recycling program (62%) and charitable causes (38%).
-In 2016, Planet Aid gave more than $7 million in funding to charitable causes.
+Planet Aid's expenses are broken down into three basic categories: charitable activities (program services), fundraising and development, and general and administrative.
+The latter two categories make up 15% of Planet Aid’s total budget, meaning 85% of our monetary resources go towards charitable activities.

 You can see the full break down in our Annual Report.